mindspore-ai/docs/docs/mindspore/source_en/faq/implement_problem.md

 <br/>

-<font size=3>**Q: No error is reported when using result of division in GRAPH mode, but an error is reported when using result of division in PYNATIVE mode？**</font>
+## Q: No error is reported when using result of division in GRAPH mode, but an error is reported when using result of division in PYNATIVE mode？

 A: In GRAPH mode, since the graph compilation is used, the data type of the output result of the operator is determined at the graph compilation stage.